A Brief Guide to China's Seven Major Holidays

 The sixth public Chinese holiday is the Mid-Autumn Festival.
 Occurring on the 15th day of the 8th month of the lunar calendar—the night of the full moon—Mid-Autumn Festival serves as China’s harvest celebration.

 Family gatherings are an essential part of the Mid-Autumn Festival, somewhat akin to American Thanksgiving.
 For Chinese families, this is a time of coming together with loved ones to pray and be thankful for a good harvest and good fortune.

 Another iconic activity associated with this festival is eating mooncakes.
-A bakery product made with fillings such as lotus seed paste or red beans, mooncakes are considered a delicacy.
-Gifting mooncakes to friends and acquaintances is also customary during this festive celebration.
+A bakery product made with fillings such as lotus seed paste or red beans, mooncakes are a delicacy.
+During this festival, it's customary to gift mooncakes to friends and acquaintances.

 Patriotic decorations are displayed throughout the country.
 The National Day celebration also includes a major civil-military parade in certain years as well as the national flag-raising ceremony.

 How long do Chinese holidays last?

 Different Chinese holidays have different lengths.
-One thing worth noting is the concept of the Golden Week, which is the name given to holidays which last 7 or 8 consecutive days, allowing residents to travel within or outside the country.
+One thing worth noting is the concept of the Golden Week.
+This name refers to holidays which last 7 or 8 consecutive days, allowing residents to travel within or outside the country.

-If a public holiday lands on a Wednesday, only one day off is granted.
-If it’s on Tuesday or Thursday, the government sometimes turns the holiday into a four-day weekend.
+If a public holiday lands on a Wednesday, people only get one day off.
+When it’s on Tuesday or Thursday, the government sometimes turns the holiday into a four-day weekend.
 If the holiday falls on a Saturday or Sunday, then Monday is also a day off.